Republican Front (French Fifth Republic): Marginalization of the National Rally and the peak of the Republican Front (1998–2010)

-Decline of the Republican Front in the face of the FN's electoral resurgence (2011-2017)
+Decline of the Republican Front in the face of the FN's electoral resurgence (2011–present)

 Nicolas Sarkozy and Jean-François Copé imposed the “ni-ni” rule on the UMP during the 2011 cantonal elections.

 After a weakening of the FN at the local level during the 2000s, the party experienced a resurgence in the 2010 regional elections.
 In the 2011 cantonal elections, Nicolas Sarkozy, President of the Republic, and Jean-François Copé, Secretary General of the UMP, imposed the rule of "neither FN nor PS in the second round," commonly abbreviated as "ni-ni"—Copé had supported this directive since 1999.
 The UMP justifies this approach, notably due to the PS's alliances with the Left Front.
 According to academic Jean-Yves Heurtebise, this strategy "is politically the best: neither the UMP nor the FN has an interest in creating a union of the right," as evidenced by the decline of the PCF since the Common Program and the experience of plural left-wing governance for the PS.
 On the other hand, Pascal Perrineau perceives a "rupture... revealing not only the electoral pressure the FN is placing on the UMP but also the ideological shifts the latter has undergone during Nicolas Sarkozy's presidency."
 The press also reports a turnaround, while Prime Minister François Fillon and the centrists call for the republican front.
 The FN won several victories in these elections, followed by the 2012 legislative elections.
 The usefulness of this "republican front" is increasingly questioned as its voters no longer effectively act as a barrier, either by voting against the recommendations of the governing parties or abstaining.
 The New Anti-Capitalist Party, for its part, calls on its voters to support "the left-wing candidate when they are still in the race against the National Rally" in the second round of the 2011 cantonal elections but opposes the idea of a republican front, which would imply voting UMP against the FN.

 Neither Valérie Pécresse nor Nathalie Kosciusko-Morizet, who publicly called for voting PS in a second-round duel between the PS and FN, were excluded from the UMP despite differing from the national directive.
 The same applies to Roland Chassain, who withdrew in favor of a National Rally candidate in the 2012 legislative elections to block the socialist Michel Vauzelle.
 Jean-François Copé had announced that he would request his exclusion from the UMP's political office.